AeroliteSR/DarkSoulsIconExtractor/docs/deltapatch.md

 Notes:
  - This option only finds subtextures that are entirely original to the modded file.
 Icon replacements are not accounted for.

+### Create Delta from custom selection:
+Opens a window with a tree list of all loaded subtextures.
+All subtextures you select are then added to the delta file.
+This is currently the only way to export replacements from external files that aren't your own.